ddobroiu/prynt/README.md

 Usage:
 - Go to `/login` to request an email link or continue with Google.
 - After sign in, account page lives at `/account`.

+Notes:
+- Set `NEXTAUTH_URL` to your public site origin in production.
+If it’s missing, NextAuth can default to `http://localhost:3000` and generate wrong callback URLs.
+- We also normalize redirects in `lib/auth.ts` so any absolute callback URL is forced onto the current origin.